Autonomous administrative division

-An autonomous administrative division (also referred to as an autonomous area, entity, unit, region, subdivision, or territory) is a subnational administrative division or internal territory of a sovereign state that has a degree of autonomy—self-governance—under the national government.
-Autonomous areas are distinct from the constituent units of a federation (e.g. a state, or province) in that they possess unique powers for their given circumstances.
-Typically, it is either geographically distinct from the rest of the state or populated by a national minority.
+An autonomous administrative division (also referred to as an autonomous area, zone, entity, unit, region, subdivision, province, or territory) is a subnational administrative division or internal territory of a sovereign state that has a degree of autonomy — self-governance — under the national government.
+Autonomous areas are distinct from other constituent units of a federation (e.g. a state, or province) in that they possess unique powers for their given circumstances.
+Typically, it is either geographically distinct from the rest of the state or populated by a national minority, which may exercise home rule.
 Decentralization of self-governing powers and functions to such divisions is a way for a national government to try to increase democratic participation or administrative efficiency or to defuse internal conflicts.
 States that include autonomous areas may be federacies, federations, or confederations.
 Autonomous areas can be divided into territorial autonomies, subregional territorial autonomies, and local autonomies.